Traveling with your baby stroller

 Label the stroller at the gate or at check-in.
 It's easier to find if the airline handles it poorly, and it's good to have proof that it's on the list.
 Have the tag numbers ready.

-Use a tote bag or some type of protective cover.
+Use a tote bag or some type of protective case.
 In addition to the weight tips mentioned above, the bag also protects against damage such as scratches.
 Additionally, the bag prevents the strap from snagging on luggage straps and causing tears and breaks.

 It also prevents the equipment from getting wet.